SAP/fosstars-rating-core/docs/oss_security_rating.md

         1. If an open-source project uses UndefinedBehaviorSanitizer.
 1.  **Unpatched vulnerabilities score** based on the following features:
     1. Info about vulnerabilities in open-source project.
-1.  **Vulnerability lifetime score** based on the following features:
-    1. Info about vulnerabilities in open-source project.
-    1. When a project started.
 1.  **Security awareness score** based on the following features:
     1. If an open-source project has a security team.
     1. If an open-source project has a security policy.